samwhaleIV/uvtc/music-setup.md

 - Chrome and its web policies hate game developers and will not auto play music unless you have interacted with the page.
 If you have changed the main-menu song and it didn't play, clicking the `controls` button on main menu should do the trick.

+- If you've added a song and it just won't play, check the console to see if there are any errors.
+You might have made a typo somewhere in the process.
+E.g., the file named `song` but the link is named `snog`, and vice versa.
+It's overwhelmingly easy to do on accident.

-- I'll let you know when there's a commit you should probably fetch
+- I'll let you know when there's a commit you should probably fetch.

 - Anything else, just ask.